 Real property means land, houses, and buildings.
 You must list the physical address of your real property, for example: 123 Elm Street, Pretendville, Pretend State 55555.
 You must also state the value of the real property and the amount of any secured claim, meaning any lien against the property (this includes your mortgage).
 Finally, you must state how the property is legally held.
 Do you have an interest in it with other people who aren't filing bankruptcy?
 Do you have a partial, or less than full ownership interest in it.
 For example, you have a life estate - the right to live on the property for your lifetime, but not the right to sell it.

 Schedule C, Official Form 106C, is where you make your claims of exemption.
 Essentially, you must write down what exemption law permits you to keep your various real and personal property.
-Any property that has value and is not exempted will be seized and sold by the bankruptcy trustee in a Chapter 7.
+Any property that has value and is not exempted can be seized and sold by the bankruptcy trustee in a Chapter 7.
 It is best to consult an attorney regarding your claims of exemption as this schedule can be very complicated to complete, and making a mistake can have disastrous consequences.

 Schedule D, Official Form 106D, requires you to list all of your creditors that hold secured claims.
 A secured claim is when a creditor has an interest in your property.
 This property is called collateral.
 For example, when you purchase a house with a loan from a mortgage company, the mortgage company obtains a lien on your house, the collateral.
 Therefore, a mortgage company has a secured claim against you.
 You must list the creditor’s name, address, when the debt was incurred, the amount of the debt, and the amount of the debt that is unsecured.
 The unsecured portion is determined by subtracting the value of the collateral from the amount of the total debt.

 Schedule H, Official Form 106H, refers to any co-debtors that you may have.
 In this schedule, list any individuals or companies that are also liable on any of the debt that you have listed in your schedules.
-For example, if only you are filing for bankruptcy, you should list your spouse as a co-debtor, as they may be liable on many of your debts.
+For example, if only you are filing for bankruptcy, you should list your spouse as a co-debtor, if she or he is liable on any of your debts.

 Schedule I, Official Form 106I, sets forth all of your income.